mazzoleni-gabriel/aws-certified-developer/lectures/1_iam.md

  - Supports PCI*(Payment Card Industry)* DSS Compliance.

 ### Core concepts
- - Users - people interacting with aws console or API.
+ - Users - People interacting with aws console or API.
  - Groups - A collection of users under one set of permissions.
  - Roles - You can create roles and then assign them to AWS resources.
+Is used to assign polices to applications.
  - Policy - A document that defines one (or more) permissions.
 It can be assigned either to a User, a Group or a Role.

 #### Additional information